2ndteela/d5-startup/README.md

 `Play your characters like you're driving a stolen car - Avery`

->Welcome to Dungeons & Dragons & Diners & Drive-Ins & Dives, or D5 has I like to call it.
+> Welcome to Dungeons & Dragons & Diners & Drive-Ins & Dives, or D5 has I like to call it.
 A game that mixes magic with mushrooms and fantasy with fantastic taste ( or so I hope ).
 This system is inspired by or based on the Powered By the Apocalypse system.
 It's my first time using the system so I don't know which term is technically correct, but it probably won't get me sued.

 >## The Basics
 > ### Dice
-> For every single roll in D5 you will be using as most 4 six sided dice. *Advantage* means you roll 3 dice and take the highest two rolls. *Disadvantage* means you roll 3 dice and take the
+> For every single roll in D5 you will be using at most 4 six sided dice.
+When you have *Advantage*, you roll 3 dice and take the highest two rolls. *Disadvantage* works in the same way, but you take the lowest 2 rolls instead.
-> lowest 2 rolls.
 >
 > ### Rolling
 > Unlike in Dungeons and Dragons, where you roll and try to be some number that the DM has decided, in D5 there are only 3 results and they follow this pattern:
 > - 6 or less is a failure
-> - 7 - 9 Mixed success
+> - 7 - 9 is a mixed success
-> - 10+ complete success
+> - 10+ is a total success
 > ### Stats
 > The world of D5 is based off of 3 groups of stats, one for your more tangible traits and one for the less so, and a set of "fixed" traits.
 The highest value any stat in group A or B can be is +3.
 >